jsdclxvi/Reforestation/README.md

-## Two guys walked into a bar, the third one ducked.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".